CSIBTN/UStudy/README.md

 # UStudy
-An application fop your basic study needs : pomodoro, notes, statistics and so on.
+An application for your basic study needs : pomodoro, notes, statistics and so on.